What is a fixed-rate mortgage?

 Fixed-rate vs. adjustable-rate mortgages

-Feature | Fixed-Rate Mortgage | Adjustable-Rate Mortgage (ARM) |
+| Feature | Fixed-rate mortgage | Adjustable-rate mortgage (ARM) |

-Interest Rate Stability | Consistent for life of loan | Lower initial rate, then variable |
+Interest rate stability | Consistent for life of loan | Lower initial rate, then variable |

-Monthly Loan Payments | Unchanging | Variable after initial period |
+Monthly loan payments | Unchanging | Variable after initial period |

-Rate Fluctuation Protection | Long-term cost savings by avoiding fluctuating rates | Rate adjustment caps limit how much interest rates can increase |
+Rate fluctuation protection | Long-term cost savings by avoiding fluctuating rates | Rate adjustment caps limit how much interest rates can increase |

 Recommended For | Buyers seeking financial stability | Buyers planning to move or refinance in near future |

-- Gather required documentation: Prepare necessary documents that lenders typically ask for, including recent pay stubs, tax returns, employment verification and details about your debts and assets.
+Prepare necessary documents that lenders typically ask for, including recent pay stubs, tax returns, employment verification and details about your debts and assets.

-- Submit your mortgage application: Once you’ve found your dream home and the right mortgage type, complete the application form and submit it along with your documents.
+Once you’ve found your dream home and the right mortgage type, complete the application form and submit it along with your documents.

-- Loan processing and approval: The lender will process your application, conduct a credit check and arrange for a home appraisal to confirm the property’s value.
+The lender will process your application, conduct a credit check and arrange for a home appraisal to confirm the property’s value.

-- Closing the loan: If your application is approved, the final step is the closing process, where you'll sign the loan documents, pay any remaining closing costs and finalize the mortgage.
+If your application is approved, the final step is the closing process, where you'll sign the loan documents, pay any remaining closing costs and finalize the mortgage.

 Ready to explore your options?